 Crew Briefed, in place and ready for the hot inflation.
 Restraint Balloon securely restrained.
-5 Inflation fan Running and the envelope cold inflated, power setting as appropriate to the envelope size.
-Heating Short bursts of heat from the burner into the envelope.
-As the envelope starts to lift Step into the basket and heat intensively to keep the envelope moving up steadily, lift the basket together with the envelope into the vertical position.
+Inflation fan Running and the envelope cold inflated, power setting as appropriate to the envelope size.
+Heating As the envelo Short bursts of heat from the burner into the envelope. starts to lift Step into the basket and heat intensively to keep the envelope moving up steadily, lift the basket together with the envelope into the vertical position.
 Switch off the fan and remove it to a safe distance.
 Crown crew moves in towards the basket, but stops a distance away to prevent the enve- lope leaning back over the basket.
 Restraint line Move the basket downwind so that the restraint line is tight.
 With the basket upright the crew applies their weight on the basket to prevent it lifting.
-Envelope bag If the envelope bag is to be carried, attach it to an outer basket loop.
-Getting ready for take-off Crown crew brings the crown line end and attaches it to the burner support rod or the burner frame or carabiners.
+Envelope bag Getting ready If the envelope bag is to be carried, attach it to an outer basket loop. for take-off Crown crew brings the crown line end and attaches it to the burner support rod or the burner frame or carabiners.
 CAUTION Do not attach the envelope bag handle rope onto fuel fittings on the tank or manifold or instruments or instrument bracket.
+CAUTION Do not manipulate with the inflation fan when the engine is switched ON to prevent dangerous contact between the propeller and the protective cover.

 CAUTION Extreme care should be exercised to prevent damage to envelope fabric when burning.
-Heat damage can result when the flame is close to the fabric causing melting, embrittlement, or loss of strength.
+Heat damage can CAUTION result when the flame is close to the fabric causing melting, embrittlement, or loss of strength.